CONNECT XCOL Table Type

 Several things should be noted here:

-When the original children field is void, what happens depends on the NULL specification of the "multiple" column.
+• When the original children field is void, what happens depends on the NULL specification of the "multiple" column.
 If it is nullable, like here, a void string will generate a NULL value.
-However, if the column is not nullable, no row will be generated at all.
+However, if the column is not nullable, no row are generated at all.

 The "multiple" column child can be used as any other column.
 For instance: